cameronfabbri/Autoencoder/README.md

 # Convolutional Neural Network Autoencoder

-This is an attempt to create an (https://en.wikipedia.org/wiki/Autoencoder)[autoencoder and decoder] using a convolutional neural network.
+This is an attempt to create an (autoencoder and decoder)[https://en.wikipedia.org/wiki/Autoencoder] using a convolutional neural network.